Child Safety Training is non-negotiable

 Our online Child Safety Course helps your ministry recognize the signs of child sexual abuse and the characteristics of perpetrators.
 It allows you to take proactive measures that protect children against harm.
 With less than 38% of child victims disclosing they’ve been sexually abused, it’s critical the training is taken seriously by adults.

-The statistics are staggering:
+The Statistics are Staggering

-Consequences of abuse:
+Consequences of abuse

-Allegations of abuse can also tarnish, sometimes irretrievably, a church's ministry.
+Allegations of abuse can also tarnish, sometimes irretrievably, a church's reputation.
 Instead of being able to discuss the gospel, leadership must spend their time explaining to the media, to the courts, and to visitors why they weren't able to prevent the abuse.
-And of course the financial impact can be devastating as well.
+The financial impact can be devastating as well.
 Some churches have faced verdicts of up to $100 million for child abuse committed by those whom they were charged with supervising.